larsvilhuber/snapshot-availability/s2014_availability.md

 qwi_names=names(industry)[17:48]
 usevar <- qwi_names[1]
 industry <- subset(industry, year==qwiyear & quarter==qwiquarter)
+industry <- merge(industry,mous[,c("fips","CURRENT.FREQUENTLY.APPROVED.STATE")],by.x=c("geography"),by.y=c("fips"))
 ```
 # Results
 ## Emp
-The following results were based on data for 2014Q1, downloaded on 2017-09-10, at which point at least one of the downloaded states was from release R2017Q2 (we downloaded from 'latest_release').
+The following results were based on data for 2014Q1, downloaded on 2017-09-13, at which point at least one of the downloaded states was from release R2017Q2 (we downloaded from 'latest_release').

 > An interactive version of these graphs can be found at https://www.ncrn.cornell.edu/d/LEHD_Snapshot/.

 The industry distribution of **Emp** by chosen option thus looks like this:
 ![](s2014_availability_files/figure-html/graph_Emp-1.png)<!-- -->

-# weights:  3 (2 variable)
-initial  value 705.623830
-iter  10 value 539.399565
-iter  10 value 539.399565
-iter  10 value 539.399565
-final  value 539.399565
-converged
+If we run the MCAR model (mapping `NA` to `B`, i.e., by default assuming that a state says "no" to a proposal), the following result obtains:

 <table style="text-align:center"><caption><strong>Test of MCAR for `Emp` (conditional on mapping `NA` into `B`)</strong></caption>
 <tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td>Option</td></tr>